rocket-pool/docs.rocketpool.net/docs/en/node-staking/backups.md

 In this guide, we'll show you how to back up some of these things to help improve your node's resilience and minimize unnecessary downtime.

 ::: warning NOTE
-This guide assumes you have installed the Smartnode to the default directory (`~/.rocketpool`).
+This guide assumes you have installed the Smart Node to the default directory (`~/.rocketpool`).
 If you specified a different installation directory, substitute it accordingly in the instructions below.
 :::

 ## Items That Can Be Backed Up

-### Smartnode Configuration
+### Smart Node Configuration

-The Smartnode's configuration is stored in `~/.rocketpool/user-settings.yml`.
+The Smart Node's configuration is stored in `~/.rocketpool/user-settings.yml`.
-You can save this and replace it to restore all of your Smartnode settings (i.e., the things you specified in `rocketpool service config`).
+You can save this and replace it to restore all of your Smart Node settings (i.e., the things you specified in `rocketpool service config`).

 ### Execution Client / ETH1 Client Chain Data